 Are All Group Insurance Plans Subject to COBRA?

 Not all group plans are subject to COBRA.
-Only those plans maintained by businesses and state or local governments with more than 20 employees are.
+Only those plans maintained by businesses and state or local governments with more than 20 employees.
 Group insurance plans that the United States federal government, churches, and certain church organizations provide for their employees are not subject to it either.
 The federal government offers something similar for its employees, however.

 Does COBRA Protect You and Your Family?